 Experts should represent the agencies and organizations involved in the management of the study area and provide insights into subject areas identified by the project team.
 To widen the expert pool, experts can recommend peers who could contribute to the project.
 While there is no ideal number of experts or spatial scale of information, consultation of multiple experts and sources of quantitative data at both local and regional scales increases the likelihood of compatibility and provides insight into the range of variation across the landscape.
-Whether one or many experts are consulted, project teams should be cognizant of expert uncertainty and quantitatively evaluate within and between expert uncertainties when possible.
+Whether one or many experts are consulted, project teams should be cognizant of expert uncertainties when possible.
 Differences in expert opinion may be the result of differing professional experience, and sub-sampling of expert groups representing many fields may be necessary (Czembor et al., 2011).